 Chile police top brass must be investigated for rights violations -Amnesty

-SANTIAGO, Oct 14 (Reuters) - Chile should investigate allegations that top commanders of the country´s embattled police force played a role in human rights violations committed during protests last year in the South American nation, Amnesty International said in a report on Wednesday.
+SANTIAGO, Oct 14 (Reuters) - Chile should investigate allegations that top commanders of the country's police force played a role in human rights violations committed during protests last year in the South American nation, Amnesty International said in a report on Wednesday.

-The report, issued just days ahead of the one-year anniversary of the protests, concluded that police violated human rights violations because commanders did not take all necessary measures to prevent them.
+The report, issued just days ahead of the one-year anniversary of the protests, concluded that the violations occurred because commanders did not take all necessary measures to prevent them.

 The administration of center-right Sebastian Pinera has denied that police condoned the excessive use of force.
 Pinera officials have said repeatedly that individual cases of abuse would be properly investigated and prosecuted.

+Chile's ministry of justice and human rights responded in a statement that the police had no "premeditated or generalized practice or policy of use of force with the purpose or intention of punishing protesters."

+It added the scope of the report was limited and that the government was already promoting police reform.

-The protests, which extended through early 2020, left more than 30 dead, thousands detained and widespread looting and rioting that wrought billions of dollars in damages to Chile´s economy.
+The protests, which extended through early 2020, left more than 30 dead, thousands detained, and involved widespread looting and rioting that wrought billions of dollars in damages to Chile´s economy.
 Millions of Chileans took to the streets to demonstrate against inequality.

 "Those in strategic command of the national police allowed acts of torture and ill-treatment to be committed against demonstrators because they considered them to be a necessary evil in order to disperse the crowds at all costs," said Erika Guevara-Rosas, Americas director at Amnesty International.